 - The states which had opened markets for retail

-competition by June 1, 1999 showed opportunities for large customers,
+competition by June 1, 1999 showed opportunities for large customers, but

-prevent market forces from functioning effectively.
+from functioning effectively.

 - Early common problems in the open-market states indicate certain key

-issues must be fully addressed and certain preconditions should be met
+issues must be fully addressed and certain preconditions should be met before

-before undertaking retail competition aimed at benefiting all consumers.
+undertaking retail competition aimed at benefiting all consumers.

 - Major mergers and extensive structural change is occurring in the

 industry, even in states which have not passed legislation or regulatory